This section is not normative.

 This module replaces and extends the pagination controls defined in [CSS21] section 13.3 and in [CSS3PAGE].

 This specification follows the CSS property definition conventions from [CSS21].
-Value types not defined in this specification are defined in CSS Level 2 Revision 1 [CSS21].
-Other CSS modules may expand the definitions of these value types: for example [CSS3VAL], when combined with this module, adds the initial value to the properties defined here.
+Value types not defined in this specification are defined in CSS Values & Units [CSS-VALUES-3].
+Other CSS modules may expand the definitions of these value types.

-In addition to the property-specific values listed in their definitions, all properties defined in this specification also accept the inherit keyword as their property value.
-For readability it has not been repeated explicitly.
+In addition to the property-specific values listed in their definitions, all properties defined in this specification also accept the CSS-wide keywords keywords as their property value.
+For readability they have not been repeated explicitly.

 2. Fragmentation Model and Terminology

 - fragmentation container (fragmentainer)

 - A box—such as a page box, column box, or region—that contains a portion (or all) of a fragmented flow.
 Fragmentainers can be pre-defined, or generated as needed.
 When breakable content would overflow a fragmentainer in the block dimension, it breaks into the next container in its fragmentation context instead.